bkocsis3/bkocsis3/README.md

 # Bruce Kocsis | Lead Analyst - Automation & Integration Ops

 ### Hi, I’m Bruce.
 I’m endlessly curious about how things work, and even more passionate about getting those things to work on their own.
 I like to call it ***Auto-Magic***✨.
-Let's make some!

 ---